Alonso happy at McLaren, says Brown

-LONDON McLaren have no fears about losing Fernando Alonso to Mercedes after Formula One world champion Nico Rosberg's sudden retirement, the team's new executive director Zak Brown said on Monday.
+LONDON (Reuters) - McLaren have no fears about losing Fernando Alonso to Mercedes after Formula One world champion Nico Rosberg's sudden retirement, the team's new executive director Zak Brown said on Monday.

 "We have a contract with Fernando and he's very happy," the American told Sky Sports.
 "Obviously, he wants to be winning races, as do we, but I am not worried about that scenario (leaving).